toastnz/colourpalettes/readme.md

 Adding colour groups will add a listbox to each colour added in the site config, allowing you to assign a colour to a single group or multiple groups.

 Colours with a value will be locked and cannot be deleted or edited in the CMS.
 Groups are optional, but can be used to separate colours into various colour palette fields.

+Theme colours are a list of default colours that can be separated from the rest of the colours.
+These colours will be shown at the top of the colour palette field when selecting a colour.

 Contrast colours are the colours used when generating the css variables, on-dark will be used if the colour is set to dark, and on-light will be used if the colour is set to light.
 Makes senses right?